 It’s possible that you’ve managed to make it all this way in life without joining a single social media platform, but for the other almost 90% of you social media participants, ask yourself these questions: what would someone see if they searched for you online, and could what they find hurt your chances at getting a job?

 It’s with hope that each candidate a company hires, not only can fulfill the duties of the position, but helps to further solidify their culture and fulfill their company mission.
-As such, you as a job seeker should assume you will be fully vetted to ensure your fit for the position and company.
+As such, you as a job seeker should assume you will be fully vetted to ensure you’re fit for the position and company.
 That absolutely means they’ll be Googling you and creeping on your social media.
 Assuming we’re all fully aware of the negative effects inappropriate language and photos can have, as well as, discriminatory comments about race, religion, gender, etc., let’s discuss how social media can actually help you in your job search efforts.

 For most people, social media is far more than just a way to stay connected with friends and family.
 It’s an extension of your personal brand, and, because it’s your own curated content of thoughts, words, and photos, it reflects the way you want to be represented and seen.
 So why wouldn’t you make every effort to make yourself look good?